Police in Britain arrest Peter Mandelson, a former ambassador, in probe into Epstein ties | Law-Order

 Police in Britain arrest Peter Mandelson, a former ambassador, in probe into Epstein ties

-British police arrested former UK Ambassador Peter Mandelson on Monday in a misconduct probe stemming from his ties with Jeffrey Epstein.
+British police on Monday arrested Peter Mandelson, a former UK ambassador to the United States, in a misconduct probe stemming from his ties with Jeffrey Epstein.
 Londons Metropolitan Police force said officers have arrested a 72-year-old man on suspicion of misconduct in public office at an address in north London.

 - Country: